Raqqa campaign (2012–2013): Battle of al-Thawrah

 On 10 January 2013, heavy clashes erupted in the town of al-Thawra and the Syrian Air Force in Tabqa airbase shelled the town with artillery.
 By 11 February, rebels led by the al-Nusra Front fully captured both the town and the Tabqa Dam next to it.

 Battle of Raqqa city

-On 6 March 2013, rebel forces led by the al-Nusra Front fully captured the city of Raqqa from Syrian government, forces after a 3-day battle.
+On 6 March 2013, Sunni Islamist rebel forces fully captured the city of Raqqa from Syrian government, forces after a 3-day battle.
 The Syrian Army retreated to the military base of the 17th Division, to the northeast of the city.

 Aftermath

 The al-Nusra Front and Ahrar al-Sham implemented Sharia in the towns they captured.
 By April 2013, hundreds of Assyrians were displaced from al-Thawra.
 Christians, including those who supported the opposition, were kidnapped in Raqqa, al-Thawra, and Tel Abyad by al-Nusra and the Islamic State of Iraq and the Levant.
 ISIL also carried out public executions of dozens of people in the towns by firing squad.
 Political activism was also suppressed, several churches and mosques were burned, and hundreds of Armenians fled Raqqa.